 When invoking --update-chr, you must use --make-bed/--make-[b]pgen and --sort-vars in the same run, and no other output commands.
 Otherwise, we still recommend that you use --make-bed/--make-[b]pgen once instead of --update-... over and over, but it's not absolutely required.

 --update-alleles updates variant allele codes.
-Its input should have the following five fields:
+Its input should have the following three fields:

 For example, if the --update-alleles file is